Our Founding Father Grandmaster Brian Jones †

 Again, the man refused to engage in conversation with Brian and left the room, but as stubborn as Brian could be, he followed the man downstairs into the cellar, where he unexpectedly saw a group of Chinese men training in this strange martial art.

-Bravely, he asked if he could join in and be instructed but was quickly informed that he was not welcome and they didn’t teach westerners, although the young men did introduce himself as Greco Wong, a student of the Grandmaster of Wing Chun Kung Fu Yip Man in Hong Kong.
+Bravely, he asked if he could join in and be instructed but was quickly informed that he was not welcome and they didn’t teach Westerners, although the young men did introduce himself as Greco Wong, a student of Ip Man, the Grandmaster of Wing Chun Kung Fu in Hong Kong.

 But Brian didn’t take no for an answer and kept going back to the restaurant for many weeks, until finally Wong agreed to show him some moves.
-From then on Brian became a regular student in these ‘hidden and secret’ basement classes, with that he became the first English student to be taught the system of Wing Chun in Great Britain.
+From then on Brian became a regular student in these ‘hidden and secret’ basement classes, becoming the first English student to be taught the system of Wing Chun in Great Britain.

 What had attracted Brian the most about Wing Chun had been its mix of hard and soft (internal and external) techniques and principles.
 However, having been training martial arts for many years, Brian realised that no one system had the answers for perfecting one’s ability to defend himself.
-Realising that fact made him decide, after four years studying with Greco, to start teaching students in private and eventually opening his own club, at first teaching solely the Wing Chun system, Brian and his top students would get involved in ‘no-holds-barred’ fights to test out what worked under pressure in real fights.
-In this way Brian polished his evolving fighting style, adding karate kicks and Judo throws to the Wing Chun base and even elements of Kun Tao Tai Qi, this made him rename his style into ‘Chinese Boxing Club’.
+Realising that fact made him decide, after four years studying with Greco, to start teaching students in private and eventually open his own club, at first teaching solely the Wing Chun system.

 Escrima

-After years of training in this blended system of ‘Chinese Boxing’, Brian and his top Students like Bill Newman, Jay Dobrin and Gary Cornwall would undergo again a big change of direction when one night in 1975 a young man entered their dojo and changed their perception of what really worked in a fight.
+After years of training in this blended system of ‘Chinese Boxing’, Brian and his top students including Bill Newman, Jay Dobrin and Gary Cornwall would undergo a major change of direction when one night in 1975 a young man entered their dojo and changed their perception of what really worked in a fight.

-This man was Rene Latosa and he introduced them to the Filipino martial art “Escrima”.
+This man was Rene Latosa and he introduced them to the Filipino martial art of “Escrima”.

 “Rene Latosa started his training at the first Escrima Academy established by Angel Cabales and Maximo Sarmiento in his hometown of Stockton, CA. He had the rare opportunity to not only learn from such greats as Angel and Max but world-renowned instructors such as Leo Giron and Dentoy Revilar.
-He later studied intensively from his own Father, (who had kept his knowledge secret from his son until he felt was ready to learn), several unique and effective Filipino combat fighting systems.
+He later studied intensively under his own father (who had kept his knowledge secret from his son until he felt was ready), learning several unique and effective Filipino combat fighting systems.
 His system would become ‘Escrima Concepts’ and later ‘Latosa Escrima’.”

-However, mainly weapons-based, Brian and his students were very impressed with Latosa’s effortless use of sticks, knives, machete or anything close to hand, included the empty hand fighting style ‘Kadena de mano’.
-After long and intensive training Brian, Bill and Jay would be the first to receive their full instructor-ships in Escrima in Great Britain.
+Brian and his students were very impressed with Latosa’s effortless use of sticks, knives, machetes or anything close to hand, including the empty hand fighting style ‘Kadena de mano’.
+After long and intensive training Brian, Bill and Jay would become the first to receive their full instructorships in Escrima in the UK.

-They formed the Philippine Martial Arts Society (PMAS) in 1976, with the aim to propagating the art.
+They formed the Philippine Martial Arts Society (PMAS) in 1976, with the aim of propagating the art in the UK and Europe.

 Integrated

-So Brian’s vision to combine and blend all the different techniques and concepts of the various styles he’d learned into the creation of the ‘Brian Jones Integrated Kun Tao system’ came to a reality.
+Eventually, Brian’s vision of combining and blending all the different techniques and concepts of the various styles he’d learned into the creation of the ‘Brian Jones Integrated Kun Tao System’ came to a fruition.

-Three years before his passing, in 2016 he recieved the British Martial Arts Lifetime Achievement Award.
+Three years before his passing, in 2016, Brian recieved the British Martial Arts Lifetime Achievement Award.

-From Brian’s passing onwards his Senior student Master Ricky Crofts is now the head of the system and continues to teach and spread the lifework of our late Grand Master and founder of Integrated Kun Tao.
+From Brian’s passing until today his senior student Master Ricky Crofts has been the head of the system.
+Ricky continues to teach and spread the life’s work of our late Grandmaster and founder of Integrated Kun Tao.

 GM Brian’s own words: